Which Dewormer is Best for Goats?

 Today, it is recommended to use a combination treatment.

 A dewormer combo consists of at least two dewormers from at least two different classes that are administered at the same time but not in the same syringe.
 Current research shows killing the parasites by two different methods like this improves efficacy and slows resistance to each of the chemicals used (16).
 For instance, a producer might use an ivermectin and a fenbendazole.
 A great explanation is here - https://www.wormx.info/combinations COWPs (copper oxide wire particles) can also be used in conjunction with dewormers to improve efficacy (17).
+With the exception of lungworms or liver flukes, it is recommended to dose the animal ONE time and the run another fecal in 10-14 days to make sure the treatment works.
+You do not have to deworm then deworm again in 10-14 days because dewormers ARE generally effective on immature parasites.

 The most accurate way to determine efficacy is a fecal egg count reduction test done on several animals, either at home or with the help of your vet.
 At one time, it was possible to utilize a DrenchRite® test done at the University of Georgia (20).
 Owners sent in fecal samples from at least 10 different animals and the lab grew out the parasites then tested their resistance to various dewormers.
 This test is the most accurate method of determining parasite resistance and dewormer efficacy but is currently (as of May 2022) no longer available in the United States.
 (I am leaving this information here in case another doctor and/or lab resume testing – my understanding is the necessary assay plates must be imported and can be difficult to obtain and the professors running these tests at the University have retired.)